adambard/learnxinyminutes-docs/javascript.html.markdown

 // wherever there's a newline, except in certain cases. doStuff()

-// Semicolons are a heated topic in the JavaScript world, but they're really a
+// We'll leave semicolons off here; whether you do or not will depend on your
-// matter of personal or style-guide preference.
-We'll leave them off here.
+// personal preference or your project's style guide.

 /***********
- * 1. Primitive Datatypes and Operators
+ * 1. Numbers, Strings and Operators
  ***********/

 // Javascript has one number type that covers ints and floats.
 3 // = 3
 1.5 // = 1.5

-// which support all the operations you'd expect.
+// All the basic arithmetic works as you'd expect.
 1 + 1 // = 2
 8 - 1 // = 7
 10 * 2 // = 20
 35 / 5 // = 7

-// Uneven division works how you'd expect, too.
+// Including uneven division.
 5 / 2 // = 2.5

 // Enforce precedence with parentheses
 (1 + 3) * 2 // = 8

+// There are three special not-a-real-number values:
+Infinity // result of e.g. 1/0
+-Infinity // result of e.g. -1/0
+NaN // result of e.g. 0/0

 // There's also a boolean type. true